RF-D/workflow-enhancements/README.md

 ## Prerequisites

 - iTerm2 installed on your macOS system
-- Have for tabs open with cf repo active
+- Have four tabs open with cf repo active

 ## Manual Setup Instructions